 All electronics aren't made equal and some will fail for various reasons that you have absolutely no control over.
 But it's always a good practice to protect your equipment to the best of your ability.
 Projectors, receivers, speakers, and other devices can last 5-10 years easily if they are properly taken care of.

-Surge protectors are the most essential item on this list.
+Surge protectors, which you should replace every 2 years (our guide on why), are the most essential item on this list.
 You probably have and use a standard power strip with 5 to 6 outlets that states that it's a "surge protector", but in reality, it could barely stop a static shock from hitting the equipment.
 A surge protector is a multi-outlet power distribution device that protects the connected devices from voltage spikes or surges.

 If lightning hits your home or even another home connected to yours, it's possible for the energy from the lightning strike to travel throughout the electrical wires.
 These large voltage spikes can hit sensitive electronics such as televisions, projectors, receivers, speakers, etc. All of the equipment in a home theater system is interconnected by power cables, HDMI cables, speakers cables, and others.